Ryan McMahon Player Props: Rockies vs. Astros

 Ryan McMahon At The Plate

-- In 31.5% of his games this season, McMahon has had at least one RBI.
-He's picked up more than one in 11.2% and driven in three or more of his team's runs in five contests.
+- McMahon has an RBI in 29 of 90 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 40 of 89 games this year, and more than once 6 times.
+- In 41 of 90 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.